Kucherenko-Oleksii/RD_task/README.md

 **Steps to Run:**

-1. Create a file named socks.js and paste the code into it;
+1. Create a file named script.js and paste the code into it / clone this repository using the __git clone url__ command;

 2. Open your terminal/command prompt and navigate to the folder where the script.js file is saved;